Edwards, Frederick, 184, Police Constable.

 Re-joining The Police.

 General Order 15 of 14th January 1919 announced that nine Police Soldiers, having been released from H.M.
 Army, would be re-appointed to the Force.
-Frederick was shown as PC 194 Edwards F. posted to A Division at Ware on £2/7/0 per week from the 13th January 1919.
-Each officer had to be formally re-attested and the Superintendents concerned had to report to this Chief Constable when this had been done with the date and place of attestation and before whom taken.
+Frederick was shown as PC 184 Edwards F. posted to A Division at Ware on £2/7/0 per week from the 13th January 1919.
+Each officer had to be formally re-attested, and the Superintendents concerned had to report to this Chief Constable when this had been done with the date and place of attestation and before whom taken.
 The Electoral Rolls of 1919 to 1924 list Frederick and Maud Edwards as living at 4, Park Road, Ware.
+The 1921 census shows the family at the same address.

 Transfer.

-General Order 1 of the 2nd January 1924 instructed William that from the 14th January 1924 from A Division at Ware to D Division at Harpenden, to occupy the quarters at Harpenden Police Station being vacated by Constable 159 Viner.
+General Order 1 of the 2nd January 1924 instructed Frederick that from the 14th January 1924 he would transfer from A Division at Ware to D Division at Harpenden, to occupy the quarters at Harpenden Police Station being vacated by Constable 159 Viner.
 Owing to inclement weather the move was postponed until the 11th February 1924.
 The Electoral Rolls of 1924 to 1930 record Frederick and Maud Edwards as living at the Police Station, Vaughan Road, Harpenden.

 General Order 168 of the 25th October 1924 informed Frederick that he would receive an increased rate of pay from £4/8/0 to £4/10/0 per week from the 12th October 1924.